HazyResearch/deepdive/examples/spouse/README.md

 ```

 <!-- TODO let's drop this unless the key/distributed_by reveal something important
-Note that we define a compound key of `(doc_id, sentence_index)` for each sentence, and that we define a `distributed_by` attribute, e.g., primarily for Greenplum, using DDlog annotations.
+Note that we declare a compound key of `(doc_id, sentence_index)` for each sentence, and that we declare a `distributed_by` attribute, e.g., primarily for Greenplum, using DDlog annotations.
 -->

-Next we define a DDlog function which takes in the `doc_id` and `content` for an article, and returns rows conforming to the sentences schema we just defined, using the **user-defined function (UDF)** in `udf/nlp_markup.sh`.
+Next we declare a DDlog function which takes in the `doc_id` and `content` for an article, and returns rows conforming to the sentences schema we just declared, using the **user-defined function (UDF)** in `udf/nlp_markup.sh`.
 This UDF is a bash script which calls a [wrapper](https://github.com/HazyResearch/bazaar/tree/master/parser) around CoreNLP.
 ```
 function nlp_markup over (